-Parenting a child who has an eating disorder is not easy.
-Eating disorders are complex illnesses that must be treated comprehensively to truly result in lifelong healing vs. just managing behaviors and consistent recurrences.
-The majority of eating disorders begin during adolescence while the child is still living at home with parents, which means that we are on the front-lines of recognizing there is a problem and paying for treatment and care.
+Parenting a teenager who has an eating disorder is not easy.
+Eating disorders are complex illnesses that must be treated comprehensively.
+Since most eating disorders begin during adolescence, parents are on the front lines of treatment and care.
 But few feel prepared to handle it.

 1. Adolescence sucks